 What time is Rafael Nadal playing at Wimbledon today?

-Rafael Nadal continues his remarkable quest for a calendar grand slam as the 36-year-old faces Ricardas Berankis in the second round at Wimbledon.
+Rafael Nadal will look for an improved performance as the Spaniard takes on Lorenzo Sonego today in the third round of Wimbledon.

-The Spaniard was seemingly coasting to victory in his opening match after taking a two-set lead against Francisco Cerundolo but the Argentine rallied to win the third, igniting the unlikely prospect of a shock upset.
+Nadal extended his winning streak in the grand slams to 16 matches as he overcame errors and Ricardas Berankis 6-4 6-4 4-6 6-3 on Thursday.

-Nadal squashed the fightback in the fourth, though, to close out a 6-4 6-3 3-6 6-4 victory.
-Berankis, ranked No 106 in the world, defeated Sam Querrey in straight sets but has never made it past the second round at SW19.
+The 36-year-old found his level at the crucial times but will hope for a more consistent display against the Italian.

 Here’s everything you need to know.